 Alice Caroline Moon wrote a number of short stories, published in NSW newspapers.
-Alice Moon lived on A'Beckett Road for some years in the 1880's building "The Steyne".
+Alice Moon lived on A'Beckett Road for some years in the 1880s building "The Steyne".
 She was involved in a number of business ventures among them being a partner of Miss Harriet Elphinstone Dick in the Ladies' Gymnasium in Melbourne, and running the Central Restaurant for some years.
-On moving to Sydney she was a journalist at the Sydney Morning Herald, writing book reviews.
-She died in 1894 at age 38.
+It is likely that she was already a journalist in Melbourne.
+On moving to Sydney she wrote book reviews for the Sydney Morning Herald and the Daily Telegraph.
+Alice died in 1894 at age 38.
 One of her short stories, "Old Denny", was set in Upper Beaconsfield.
 Have a read of it.

 OLD DENNY.
 A BUSH STORY.